A Commonsense

 Latest News

 Once a divorce is finalized in Saskatchewan that includes a child support order, people may think nothing can be done to change the order.
-That’s not necessarily the case;
+That’s not necessarily the case.

 Saskatchewan law does allow parents to vary a child support order under certain circumstances.
 And here’s the good news: It’s possible to work through the process of varying child support while keeping things calm and avoiding conflict.